diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 `HBase persists data via the Hadoop filesystem API.
 Most people using HBase run it on HDFS for storage`, though by default, and unless told otherwise, HBase writes to the local filesystem.
 The local filesystem is fine for experimenting with your initial HBase install, but thereafter, the first configuration made in an HBase cluster usually involves pointing HBase at the HDFS cluster it should use.

-Internally, HBase keeps a special catalog table named `hbase:meta`, within which it maintains the current list, state, and locations of all user-space regions afloat on the cluster.
+Internally, HBase keeps a special catalog table named `hbase:meta`, within which it maintains the current list, state, and locations of `all user-space regions` afloat on the cluster.
 Entries in hbase:meta are `keyed by region name`, where a region name is made up of the name of the table the region belongs to, the region’s start row, its time of creation, and finally, an MD5 hash of all of these (i.e., a hash of table name, start row, and creation timestamp).
 Here is an example region name for a region in the table TestTable whose start row is xyz:
 TestTable,xyz,1279729913622.1b6e176fb8d8aa88fd4ab6bc80247ece.

 As noted previously, row keys are sorted, so finding the region that hosts a particular row is a matter of a lookup to find the largest entry whose key is less than or equal to that of the requested row key.
 As regions transition—are split, disabled, enabled, deleted, or redeployed by the region load balancer, or redeployed due to a regionserver crash— the catalog table is updated so the state of all regions on the cluster is kept current.

-Fresh clients connect to the ZooKeeper cluster first to learn the location of hbase:meta.
-The client then does a lookup against the appropriate hbase:meta region to figure out the hosting user-space region and its location.
-Thereafter, the client interacts directly with the hosting regionserver.
+Fresh clients `connect to the ZooKeeper cluster first` to learn the location of hbase:meta.
+The client then `does a lookup against the appropriate hbase:meta region` to figure out the hosting user-space region and its location.
+Thereafter, the client `interacts directly with the hosting regionserver`.

-To save on having to make three round-trips per row operation, `clients cache all they learn while doing lookups for hbase:meta.` They cache locations as well as user-space region start and stop rows, so they can figure out hosting regions themselves without having to go back to the hbase:meta table. `Clients continue to use the cached entries as they work, until there is a fault`.
+To save on having to make `three round-trips per row operation`, `clients cache all they learn while doing lookups for hbase:meta.` They cache locations as well as user-space region start and stop rows, so they can figure out hosting regions themselves without having to go back to the hbase:meta table. `Clients continue to use the cached entries as they work, until there is a fault`.
 When this happens—i.e., when the region has moved— the client consults the hbase:meta table again to learn the new location.
 If the consulted hbase:meta region has moved, then ZooKeeper is reconsulted.

-Writes arriving at a regionserver are first appended to a `commit log` and then added to an `in-memory memstore`.
+Writes arriving at a regionserver are first appended to a `commit log` and then added to an in-memory `memstore`.
 When a memstore fills, its content is flushed to the filesystem.

-`The commit log is hosted on HDFS`, so it remains available through a regionserver crash.
-When the master notices that a regionserver is no longer reachable, usually because the server’s znode has expired in ZooKeeper, it splits the dead regionserver’s commit log by region.
-On reassignment and before they reopen for business, regions that were on the dead regionserver will pick up their just-split files of not-yet-persisted edits and replay them to bring themselves up to date with the state they had just before the failure.
+`The commit log is hosted on HDFS`, `so it remains available through a regionserver crash`.
+When the master notices that a regionserver is no longer reachable, usually because the server’s znode has expired in ZooKeeper, it `splits the dead regionserver’s commit log by region. `On reassignment and before they reopen for business, regions that were on the dead regionserver will pick up their just-split files of not-yet-persisted edits and replay them to bring themselves up to date with the state they had just before the failure(PS: these surely aren't done by region itself, probably by region server).

-When reading, the region’s memstore is consulted first.
+`When reading, the region’s(PS: regionserver's) memstore is consulted first`.
 If `sufficient versions` are found reading memstore alone, the query completes there.
-Otherwise, flush files are consulted in order, from newest to oldest, either until versions sufficient to satisfy the query are found or until we run out of flush files.
+Otherwise, `flush files are consulted in order, from newest to oldest`, either until versions sufficient to satisfy the query are found or until we run out of flush files.

 `A background process compacts flush files` once their number has exceeded a threshold, rewriting many files as one, because the fewer files a read consults, the more performant it will be.
-On compaction, the process cleans out versions beyond the schemaconfigured maximum and removes deleted and expired cells. `A separate process running in the regionserver monitors flush file sizes, splitting the region` when they grow in excess of the configured maximum.
+On compaction, the process `cleans out versions beyond the schema-configured maximum` and `removes deleted and expired cells`. `A separate process running in the regionserver monitors flush file sizes, splitting the region` when they grow in excess of the configured maximum.

 ### HBase Installation